Humans have spent centuries searching for meaning — it’s an innate human quality to want to understand where & why you fit in to the world.

 When the life cycle of the organisation changes, for whatever reason (the visionary leaves or the business scales too quickly), that person’s purpose & values have to be defined otherwise they will ultimately disappear.
 If they are not clearly defined the new leadership team will lead your organisation towards their own set of beliefs and values.

 So back to humans.
 If humans are purpose driven & you want a belief system to ensure continuity then your organisations’ purpose or belief system needs to be greater than any single person within that organisation.
-The most effective succession plan you can have is to ensure that everyone within your organisation believes in your purpose and values.
+The most effective succession plan you can have is to ensure that everyone within your organisation believes in your purpose and values - purpose drives humans.

 If you can achieve this then you will be able to navigate this volatile era of disruption.
 Your team will have a reason to embrace change — enter new markets, change your product lines, change your skills profiles but will be able to navigate the changes — guided by your purpose & values.